-The [a]list daily is the only source of editorial entirely focused on video game and entertainment marketing news.
-Ayzenberg Group
+[a]listdaily is the only source of editorial entirely focused on entertainment marketing news.
+Ayzenberg

-, one of the largest independent advertising agencies on the West Coast, launched the newsletter in 2009 as an online forum for game industry professionals.
+, one of the largest independent advertising agencies on the West Coast, first launched [a]listdaily as a newsletter and online forum for game industry professionals in 2009.
 It has since evolved into a daily dose of insightful original features, industry news, and spotlights on outstanding creative efforts across the spectrum of advertising, marketing and social media.
-The [a]list daily is produced in conjunction with The Gamer Network's editorial outlet GamesIndustry.biz, a leading business-to-business web site covering the game industry.

 The [a]list summit

-The [a]list summit was founded in 2008 by Ayzenberg Group
+[a]list summit was founded in 2008 by Ayzenberg

 To Yo, Or Not To Yo